etendosoftware/docs/docs/products/etendo-erp/user-guide/business-management/procurement-management.md

 Once the process is finished, the sales invoice status turns to Complete.

-> **Important:**
+???+ note
-> -In the case of the standard version of the module, it is necessary for the user to also unvoid the corresponding reversed invoice.
+    In the case of the standard version of the module, it is necessary for the user to also unvoid the corresponding reversed invoice.
 !!! warning
-    -Remember that this reactivation process affects the accounting, since, if the original information is not manually removed from the reactivated document, the accounting information will be doubled.
+    Remember that this reactivation process affects the accounting, since, if the original information is not manually removed from the reactivated document, the accounting information will be doubled.

 !!! info
     Check the Technical documentation about Advanced Financial Docs Processing to extend the process.